 At the conclusion of the evaluations, the "Best of the Best" results are announced and published.
-Vehicles though which results are made public include the print magazines, digital editions, bi-weekly e-newsletters, and press releases.
-Each honoree also receives a letter of congratulations, certificate, and authorized digital recognition seal for publicity, future advertising, and/or individual press release for distribution.
+Vehicles though which results are made public include the print magazines, digital editions, bi-weekly e-newsletters, online and press releases.
+Each honoree is offered a seal for publicity, future advertising, and/or individual press release for distribution of their achievement.
 The honorees are listed in alphabetical order and not ranked by number.

 If you would like your company or agency to receive a survey invitation via email for the annual evaluation, please send your request to Karin Sweet at email@example.com.